July 3 - July 31, 2014

 We will examine the role of the right to culture and how it can interplay with issues regarding Israel and the holy places.

-Take a look at our Online Application Instruction Video with guidelines on how to complete and submit your online application.
+Take a look at our Online Application Instruction Video and the Overview of the Application Guidelines with useful information on how to complete and submit your online application.

 To apply for this program, please click on the following button: